 - 2. General The following regulations shall apply to the installation of new electrical transmission lines. - 3.
 Required Review Applications for new electrical transmission lines shall be reviewed pursuant to Process IIA, described in Chapter 150 KZC, unless any portion of the application is within the disapproval jurisdiction of the Houghton Municipal Corporation, in which case the application shall be reviewed pursuant to Process IIB, described in Chapter 152 KZC. - 4.
 Decisional Criteria In addition to the criteria established in 150 or 152 KZC, the City may approve an electrical transmission line only if it finds that, based on the Siting and Design Analysis, the applicant has demonstrated that the proposal, to the extent technically and operationally feasible, has been sited and designed to minimize and mitigate impacts to: - a.
 Critical areas, critical area buffers, and significant trees as regulated in applicable chapters of the KZC; and - b.
 Views from public properties and rights-of-way that are designated in the Comprehensive Plan; and - c.
 Schools and residential areas. - 5.
 Siting and Design Analysis As part of an application, the applicant shall submit a siting and design analysis describing how the proposed route and project design was selected.
-The analysis shall include an assessment of: - a.
-How the proposal addresses the City's decisional criteria and justify the proposed siting and design relative to those criteria; - b.
-Potential technologies and design features that would mitigate the visual and environmental impacts associated with the transmission line. - c.
-Potential technologies and design features that would mitigate radio frequency interference with existing high-technology uses identified along the proposed route in compliance with applicable NESC standards, IEEE guidelines and FCC requirements.
+The analysis shall include an assessment of how the proposal addresses the City's decisional criteria and justify the proposed siting and design relative to those criteria.
+In addition, the analysis shall include an assessment of potential technologies and design features that would mitigate the visual and environmental impacts associated with the transmission line.
 Examples of mitigating technologies and design features include: design, placement and height of the support structures; landscaping and screening; tree retention and restoration; noise reduction; and specific construction techniques.
 The analysis shall be limited to those alternatives and design features that meet the system needs of the project.